Vedantdesai2511/Alpaca-buy-sell/README.md

-"This progra was made so that the algo trading robot can interat with markets efficiently"
+"This program was made so that the algo trading robot can interact with markets efficiently"